 - Dip the base of the stem in powdered rooting agents (this is optional but recommended).

 - Plant the cutting(s) in special cutting soil mix.

-- Install a transparent garden cloche in order to retain moisture.
+- Install a transparent garden cloche or plastic pouch around it in order to retain moisture.

 - Put the cuttings in a rather warm location, luminous but not in direct sunlight.